skiadas/FunctionalProgrammingCourse/notes/testing.md

 prop_allNumbersAreLessThan10 :: Property
 prop_allNumbersAreLessThan10 = forAll genSmallNumbers $ \x -> x < 10
 ```
-In this instance we tell it to use our `genSmallNumbers` generator to produces the `x`.
+In this instance we tell it to use our `genSmallNumbers` generator to produce the `x`.
 That generator in turn only produces numbers between 1 and 9.
-Thefore QuickCheck will actually succeed in this instance.
+Therefore QuickCheck will actually succeed in this instance.

 Lets try to write a generator that returns powers of a certain base (one easy way to get somewhat large numbers).
 We will use the `do` syntax for this, which you are probably not too familiar with, and we will discuss it more later.
 ```haskell